hazelcast/hazelcast-jet-reference-manual/docs/120_Glossary.md

 Fault Tolerance
 </b></td><td>
-The property of a distributed comptutation system that gives it resilience to changes in the topology of the cluster running the computation.
+The property of a distributed computation system that gives it resilience to changes in the topology of the cluster running the computation.
 If a member leaves the cluster, the system adapts to the change and resumes the computation without loss.